3DStreet/3dstreet-assets-dist/README.md

 This repo includes a few different utils for processing glb/gltf files to prepare them for use in 3DStreet.

-## Quick thumbnail generation utility
+## Web-based gltf/glb thumbnail generation utility

-The simplest utility to use has a web-based interface and allows you to generate thumbnails instantly.
-To use:
+This is the easiest way to create thumbnails for glb files using a browser interface:
 1. Ensure that the prerequisite packages are installed via `npm i`
 2. Start the utility by running `npm start`.
 2. Generate the desired screenshots of the models/parts.
 (Instructions are included in the web app.)
 3. Download the screenshots.

-# List of utilities for glb/gltf processing operations
+## CLI gtlf/glb processing tools

-There are 2 separate pipelines -- CLI based or web-based.
-They are separate applications, choose whichever works best for your needs.
+These command line interface glb processing utilities are separate from the web-based tool, choose whichever works best for your needs.
+These tools are handy if you want to create and automated pipeline.

-## CLI Pipeline
-- `npm run gltf:audit` - Audits GLB/GLTF models in ./src/models for issues and optimization opportunities
+- `npm run gltf:audit` - Audits GLB/GLTF models in ./src/models and generates (or overwrites) a catalog.json file with the results
 - `npm run gltf:build` - Processes and optimizes GLB/GLTF models from ./src/models to ./dist/models (with Draco compression)
 - `npm run gltf:screenshots` - Generates screenshots from processed models in ./dist/models and outputs to ./dist/img
 - `npm run gltf:pipeline` - Runs the complete pipeline: audit, build, and screenshot generation in sequence
 - `npm run gltf:center -- <PATH>` - Optimizes (flattens hierarchy, combines meshes) and centers the origin of GLB/GLTF models on horizontal axes (X/Z) with bottom at ground level (Y=0).
 Use `-i <path>` for input and optionally `-o <path>` for output.
 Output files are saved with `-centered` suffix

-## Web pipeline
-- `npm run glb:util` - Starts the GLB screenshot utility web app on port 8080 (this is an alternative to the CLI pipeline)
-- `npm run glb:write <PATH_TO_SCENE_JSON>` - Writes screenshot data from the utility to the local filesystem

 # End-User License for Use of 3D Assets